oracle-livelabs/oci/oci-apm-springboot/04-deploy-apm-agent/deploy-apm-agent.md

     </copy>
     ```

 2. Copy the content below and paste it into the configuration file.
-Replace **Data Upload Endpoint**, **Private Data key** and the **Public Data key** (copied from the APM domain adminstration page in the previous labs) and save the file.
+Replace **Data Upload Endpoint**, **Private Data key** and the **Public Data key** (copied from the APM domain administration page in the previous labs) and save the file.

     ``` bash